 Homemade White Sandwich Bread

-White sandwich bread – probably the simplest bread recipe, soft and fluffy, with a yellowish crumb and a chewy crust, this bread it perfect for Pb&J or any deli sandwiches and even for making French toast.
+White sandwich bread – probably the simplest bread recipe.
+Soft and fluffy, with a yellowish crumb and a chewy crust, this bread is perfect for PB&J or deli sandwiches, and even for making French toast.

 Yield: 4 loaves